-- There is always a chance of ideas being overlapped or biased.
+- There is a chance of ideas being biased.

 - Fear of judgement and peer pressure also can be faced especially by the shy participants.

-Though there are few problems, brainstorming techniques if implemented can greatly help in finding solutions to problems.
+Brainstorming techniques if implemented correctly, can help in finding innovative and quick solutions to problems.
 Thus, it is a valuable method for both individuals and groups when the need arises.
 All that’s required is to follow the guidelines and have a clear idea of the goal.
-That way, it is very much possible to reap the maximum benefit from these techniques.
+That way, it is possible to reap the benefit from these techniques.

 Q. What is an example of brainstorming?

 A: Finding the right idea and direction for a new advertising campaign is an example of brainstorming.

 A: Like every other thing, the use of brainstorming techniques also has it’s pros and cons; But if used following the right methodology, It can help an individuals and teams come up with new ideas for a task.